loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

 ## Remove use of current-context methods, middleware, and configuration settings

-As described in the [release notes](Migrating-to-3.0.html#removed-current-context-api-and-middleware), version 3.0 removes deprecated a number of current-context-related methods, middleware, and configuration settings.
+As described in the [release notes](3.0-Release-Notes.html#current-context-api-and-middleware-removed), version 3.0 removes a number of deprecated methods related to current-context, middleware, and configuration settings.
 Ensure you no longer use any of these methods and middleware.
 If you must use current-context, follow the instructions in [Using current-context in version 3.0](#using-current-context-in-version-30) below.